Kzyoo/Business-Editor/README.md

 # [Installation]

-## Download the file and unzip it, then put the tools folder into Lua Folder
+1. ## Download the file and unzip it, then put the tools folder into Lua Folder

+2. ## Enable Untrusted Content /  Setting -> Interface->

 # [Tutorials Video]